-Our first flight outside of North America was when we went to Paris for Graeme’s otolaryngology conference when Madi was 6 months old.
-We packed far more extensively than our weekend trips (link) to Vancouver.
-Although we knew we could buy minor baby products when we got to France, we wanted to be as prepared as possible.
+Our first flight outside of North America was when we went to Paris for Graeme’s medical conference when Madi was 6 months old.
+We packed far more extensively than our weekend trips to Vancouver.
+Although we knew we could buy baby products when we got to France, we wanted to be as prepared as possible.
 Here is our packing list:

 Bring a Baby carrier and stroller

-We did lots of walking in Paris and would switch between the Bjorn and the stroller.
-At the airport, we checked the stroller.
+We did lots of walking in Paris and would switch between the baby carrier and the stroller.
+In the airports we used the baby carrier and checked in our stroller.

 Bring your Breastfeeding supplies

-Breast pump, bottles, breastfeeding cover, dish soap/cloth for cleaning bottles.
+We packed our breast pump, bottles, breastfeeding cover, and dish soap/cloth for cleaning bottles.
 I put the breast pump, breastfeeding cover and 1 bottle in my carry-on in case my luggage got lost or there was a delay.

 Bring a Cozy Blanket: